raspberrypi/documentation/setup/monitor-connection.md

 ## Composite Port

 For analogue TVs you can use a standard RCA composite video lead.
+The B+ and Pi 2 Model B do not have the large composite port, but can still be used with an analogue TV by plugging in to the 3.5mm socket that is also used for audio: you'll need a 3.5mm composite video/audio lead.